dev-soul/balancer-sdk-1/balancer-js/README.md

 @param exitTokens - Array containing addresses of tokens to receive after exiting pool. (must have the same length and order as the array returned by `getPoolTokens`.)
 @param userData - Encoded exitPool data.
 @param minExitAmountsOut - Minimum amounts of exitTokens to receive when exiting pool.
-@param finalTokensOut - Array containing the addresses of the final tokens out.
+@param batchSwapTokensOut - Array containing the addresses of the final tokens out.
 @param slippage - Slippage to be applied to swap section. i.e. 5%=50000000000000000.
 @param fetchPools - Set whether SOR will fetch updated pool info.
 @returns Transaction data with calldata.
-Outputs.amountsOut has amounts of finalTokensOut returned.
+Outputs.amountsOut has amounts of batchSwapTokensOut returned.

 ```js
 async relayer.exitPoolAndBatchSwap(